MengsiCode/django_samples/README.md

 | !f_field | Provides a ForeignKeyField sample |
 | !c_field | Provides a Charfield sample |
 | !m2m_field | Provides a ManyToMany field sample |

+## Requirements

+Note that xhtml2pdf.pisa is used to render pdf from html, you may want to install it for this to work.

+## Known Issues

+Calling out known issues can help limit users opening duplicate issues against your extension.

+## Release Notes

+This is my first extension, hope you find it useful.

+### 1.2.0

+Initial release of Django Samples

+**Enjoy!**